GunSik2/k8s/docs/harvester.md

 # Harvester

 ## 설치 (VirtualBox 환경)
 Download and install the Virtualbox 6.x, click to create a new VM with the following configuration:
 - choose Type: Linux and Version: Other Linux(64-bit)
 - set memory size to a minimum of 8192MB
 - set disk size to a minimum of 200GB
-- clicking the Settings of the created VM and navigate to the System > Processor to set the CPU to a minimum of 4 cores, and enable the PAE/NX option, and set the nested virtualization via terminal with:
+- clicking the Settings of the created V- M and navigate to the System > Processor to set the CPU to a minimum of 4 cores, and enable the PAE/NX option, and set the nested virtualization via terminal with:
  - VBoxManage modifyvm "$custom-name" --nested-hw-virt on
    ```